Tools: Learn New Words | Secure Password Generator | Startup Tools | PDF Generator

 Examples

-- The buoy will float on the surface of the ocean to mark the location of the underwater equipment.
+• The buoy floated on the surface of the water, guiding the sailors safely through the channel.

 Synonyms